 The config file is stored at «data-dir»/conf/config.yaml, and is in YAML format.
 It is read at application startup, and is written to when the config is updated via the web interface.

-The schema for the config file is versioned.
-Build cache node version 20.0 uses schema version 5.
+The schema for the config file is versioned. build cache node version 20.0 uses schema version 5.
 This schema is published in JSON schema format, and is available here.

 The config file should always start with the schema version: